-Rokko Meets Art is an annual contemporary art festival held on Mt.
+KOBE Rokko Meets Art is a contemporary art festival held every year on Mt.
 Rokko in Kobe.

-We have changed the name to Rokko Meets Art 2024 beyond for this 15th year, and our goal is to create an art festival where you can enjoy nature and art on Mt.
-Rokko, the symbolic mountain of Kobe, more than ever before.
+For the 16th year, our goal is to create an art festival where you can enjoy nature and art on Mt.
+Rokko, the symbolic mountain of Kobe, more than ever before while having a truly enriching experience.

 【Theme】

-Note: Only the Rokkosan Silence Resort will be closed on Mondays between August and October (except when Monday falls on a national holiday, in which case the museum is closed the following day).
+*Rokkosan Silence Resort will be closed every Monday from August to October (if Monday falls on a national holiday, then the following Tuesday) and on Tuesday, November 4.

 10:00-17:00